Hubert26/swps_synchronization_study/README.md

 Robust validation procedures are implemented to ensure that only valid and meaningful data are utilized for correlation analysis.
 Invalid inputs, such as incomplete time ranges or missing data, are logged, and the system automatically skips over problematic datasets.

 ### Results Handling
-Correlation results are stored in pandas DataFrames, allowing for the identification of the best correlation for each time-shifted pair.
-The results, including the strongest correlations and their respective time shifts, are saved for further statistical analysis and interpretation.
+All correlation results are saved in an XLSX files for comprehensive analysis.
+Heatmaps are generated from these results to visualize the strength of correlations across time shifts, tasks and pairs.
+Additionally, the data is processed to create a structured dataset suitable for conducting ANOVA, enabling in-depth statistical evaluation and interpretation of the findings.

 ## Code Structure